sudopwr/python-course/ifelse/README.md

 Enter balls: 50

 Output:
-Strike rate of batsman is 200
+The strike rate of the batsman is 200
 ```

-## Calculate 3 months average profit of company
+## Calculate 3 months average profit of the company

 ```
 Input: